 You are here

-If we ask this basic question to the chestnut tree, it will give us an ambiguous answer, because every chestnut tree produces both chestnuts and marrons in greater or lesser proportion and larger or smaller, depending on the variety.
+If we ask the chestnut tree this basic question, it will give us an ambiguous answer, because all chestnut trees produce both chestnuts and marrons, in greater or lesser proportions and in larger or smaller sizes, depending on the variety.

-If we turn to the confectioner or scientist, the fruit called chestnut is a partitioned fruit, that is to say that a small skin (tan) crosses and divides the fruit (a bit like a nut), the chestnut is on the contrary a non-partitioned fruit, it remains whole once shelled.
+If we turn to the confectioner or the scientist, the fruit called chestnut is a partitioned fruit, meaning that a small skin (tan) crosses and divides the fruit (a bit like a walnut), while the chestnut is a non-partitioned fruit, remaining whole once shelled.

-The chestnut tree will produce chestnuts if the proportion of partitioned fruits is higher than 12%, it will produce chestnuts if this proportion is lower than 12%.
+Chestnut trees produce chestnuts if the proportion of partitioned fruit is greater than 12%, and chestnuts if the proportion is less than 12%.

 chataigne-collobriere-maure-sebastien-bourguet-unsplash-mpmtourisme

-All chestnut trees come from the same family: CASTANEA SATIVA MILLER, which means cultivated chestnut tree.
-It belongs to the class of dicotyledons and the family Fagaceae.
+All chestnut trees come from the same family: CASTANEA SATIVA MILLER, which means cultivated chestnut.
+It belongs to the dicotyledonous class and the Fagaceae family.

-This family includes several genera of which the best known are the beech (Fagus), oak (Quercus) ...
+This family comprises several genera, the best-known of which are beech (Fagus), oak (Quercus)...

 The chestnut is one of the largest trees in our forests.
-Its trunk is massive, its shiny and toothed leaves are rich in tannin.
+Its trunk is massive, and its glossy, toothed leaves are rich in tannin.

-This tree takes about fifty years to reach its adult size and it starts to be really productive in the middle of its growth.
-It lives for several centuries, some reaching a thousand years.
+It takes around fifty years for this tree to reach its adult size, and it begins to be really productive in the middle of its growth.
+It lives to be several centuries old, with some trees reaching a thousand years old.

-The origin of the chestnut tree is very old.
-Fossil leaves and a chestnut similar to the one of today's chestnut tree have been found in the Ardeche, in the Corion massif, dating back to 8.5 million years ago (Miocene, Tertiary era).
+The chestnut tree's origins go back a very long way.
+Fossil leaves and a chestnut similar to today's chestnut have been found in the Corion massif in Ardèche, dating back 8.5 million years (Miocene, Tertiary era).

-During the ice ages of the Quaternary era, the chestnut tree probably retreated southward and was quickly resettled in its present location.
-Thus, pollen grains dating back 5,000 years have been found in the peat bogs.
+During the ice ages of the Quaternary era, the chestnut tree probably retreated southwards, and quickly reestablished itself in its present location.
+Pollen grains dating back 5,000 years have been found in peat bogs.

-This tree has been established for so long in Europe that it is difficult to distinguish between stands of spontaneous origin and those of ancient cultivated origin imported from the east and more or less returned to the wild.
-10,000 years ago, during the Mesolithic period, man began to use the chestnut tree and it was around the 6th century B.C. that its cultivation, called Castaneiculture, was born.
+This tree has been established in Europe for so long that it is difficult to distinguish between stands of spontaneous origin and those of ancient cultivated origin, imported from the East and more or less returned to the wild.
+10,000 years ago, during the Mesolithic period, man began to use the chestnut tree, and it was around the 6th century B.C. that its cultivation, known as Castaneiculture, was born.

-In France, the chestnut tree grows in regions of very ancient geological origin, constituted essentially by acid soils: mainly Brittany, Limousin, Cevennes, Black Mountain, Pyrenean Piedmont, the Maures massif, Estérel, and Corsica.
+In France, the chestnut tree grows in regions of ancient geological origin, with predominantly acidic soils: mainly Brittany, Limousin, the Cévennes, the Montagne Noire, the Pyrenean Piedmont, the Maures and Estérel massifs, and Corsica.

-During the first half of the 20th century, the chestnut tree continued to play an important role in the balance of the resources of the Maures region: harvesting, grape harvesting, chestnut harvesting, olives, then hunting...
-Until the 1950's, chestnuts were shipped by the wagonload to Marseilles where they were sold the next day at the auction.
+During the first half of the 20th century, the chestnut tree continued to play an important role in balancing the resources of the Pays des Maures.
+The various harvests followed one another: harvests, grape harvests, chestnut harvests, olives, then hunting...
+Until the 1950s, chestnuts were transported by the wagonload to Marseille, where they were sold the next day at the "Criée".

 The chestnut grove, a protected garden